People search online for writing tips because they want to improve their writing.

-Actually, I love writing mistakes, provided that either someone else is guilty or that I get to do it deliberately to make a point.
+Actually, I love mistakes in writing, provided that either someone else makes them or I get to do it deliberately to make a point.
 I have certainly enjoyed writing “misused pears” instead of “misused pairs” as part of the title of this series of occasional posts on writing.

 I suspect that many times, when faced with a pair of words that sound the same and mean something entirely different, many writers don’t know the difference and pick the wrong one.
 But as the song says, “It ain’t necessarily so.”